-Tomorrow, I am kicking off my first year of teaching.
+Tomorrow, I am kicking off my school year teaching.

 I am a perfectionist, and I struggle, daily, with insecurity.
 As I have imagined my first year of teaching, I find myself asking, How can I be more likable?
 How can I measure up to what this district is looking for?
 Will I be GOOD ENOUGH?